 — Mark 4:30-32 NLT

 O LORD my God, how awesome are your works in all the earth.
 The beauty and diversity of your creation astound me.
 Yet I realize that as beautiful as this physical world I can see may be, the unseen realm of your Kingdom, majesty, and might are far greater still!
 Even those bits and glimpses of your Kingdom I experience now are wonderful.
-I look forward to the day when they are visible to all.
+I look forward to the day when they are fully visible to all.
 Until that day, shelter me in the embrace of your Kingdom and grace.
 In Jesus' name.
 Amen.

 Related Scripture Readings